Jemimahosei/CornellSOUP/design-plan/design-journey.md

 Theme idea 3: Community
- - Colors: different colors in the same pallate
+ - Colors: different colors in the same palate as the logo
  - Imagery: clipart of hands holding, images with lots of people together
 >The visual theme for the website will revolve around the concept of community, incorporating various elements such as colors, imagery, shapes, and typography to evoke a sense of unity, togetherness, and inclusivity.
 The chosen theme will feature different colors within the same palette to represent diversity within the community while maintaining harmony and cohesion.